paddls/ngx-repository/README.md

 }
 ```

-And your business code look like this :
+And use it in your business code like this :

 ```typescript
 import {Injectable} from '@angular/core';